adisawant2005/Snake-AI-pytorch/README.md

-# AI Game To Play Snake & Ladder!
+# AI Game To Play Snake!
 Reinforcement Learning With PyTorch and Pygame